jacoscaz/treesandrobots.github.io/_posts/2023-03-01-re-clean-code-horrible-performance.md

 applications.

-Another example of the same tradeoff applied in a different context is the organizational push towards software architectures based on microservices, optimizing for a greater degree of separation while also significantly increasing the chances of performance bottlenecks emerging in the interfaces between different services.
+Another example of the same tradeoff applied in a different context is the overly aggressive organizational push towards software architectures based on microservices, optimizing for a greater degree of separation while also significantly increasing the chances of performance bottlenecks emerging in the interfaces between different services.

-Obviously, performance is not the goal of software and we should not optimize for it at the expense of everything else.
+Obviously, performance is not the goal of (most) software and we should not optimize for it at the expense of everything else.
 However, it does feel like we have strayed too far towards the opposite end of the spectrum, leaving performance as an afterthought and wasting an incredible amount of collective time in doing so.
 It's a cultural problem and I'm happy that Casey has reminded us of it.

 [1]: https://www.computerenhance.com/p/clean-code-horrible-performance
 [2]: https://news.ycombinator.com/item?id=34966137